Ruby Soho (wrestler): All Elite Wrestling (2021–present)

-On June 18, 2021, during an interview on Wrestling Perspective Podcast, Prange discussed how she would like to keep the Ruby name for her character and would not be returning to her Heidi Lovelace ring name as she disliked that name and it was never her idea to begin with.
+On June 18, 2021, during an interview on Wrestling Perspective Podcast, Prange discussed how she would like to keep the Ruby name for her character and would not be returning to her Heidi Lovelace ring name as she disliked that name, and it was never her idea to begin with.
 She said she originally took the Ruby name from the Rancid song "Ruby Soho", however, WWE owns the rights to the Ruby Riott ring name so she could no longer use it.
 It was then suggested by Rancid's Lars Fredriksen, who is one of the hosts of the podcast, that she should use the ring name Ruby Soho and assured her that he could also have the song cleared legally for her to use as her entrance theme.
 The name change was confirmed via a post on Prange's Instagram account.

 On September 5, Prange, now going by Ruby Soho, made her All Elite Wrestling (AEW) debut as the surprise Joker entrant in the women's Casino Battle Royale match at the promotion's All Out pay-per-view in Chicago, and won her debut match after eliminating Thunder Rosa, thus earning herself a future match for the AEW Women's World Championship which was currently being held by Britt Baker On September 22, at Grand Slam, Soho lost to Baker in a title match at the main event, after interference by Baker's allies Jamie Hayter and Rebel.
-Then, she participated in two tournaments: first the AEW TBS championship tournament where was defeated in the finals by Jade Cargill and second, the AEW Owen Hart Cup, where she was also defeated in the finals by Baker.
+Then, she participated in two tournaments: first the AEW TBS championship tournament where she was defeated in the finals by Jade Cargill and second, the AEW Owen Hart Cup, where she was also defeated in the finals by Baker.
 At All Out Zero Hour, Soho and Ortiz challenged Sammy Guevara and Tay Melo for the AAA World Mixed Tag Team Championships in a losing effort, and Soho sustained a legit broken nose after being dropped on the top of her head mid-match, which could've caused a worse injury.

-At the Revolution event on March 5, 2023, after Jamie Hayter defeated Soho and Saraya to retain the AEW Women's Championship, Soho beat down Hayter and Britt Baker and aligning herself with Saraya and Toni Storm, thus turning heel for the first time since her 2021 WWE departure and the first in her AEW career overall.
+At the Revolution event on March 5, 2023, after Jamie Hayter defeated Soho and Saraya to retain the AEW Women's Championship, Soho beat down Hayter and Britt Baker and aligned herself with Saraya and Toni Storm, thus turning heel for the first time since her 2021 WWE departure and the first in her AEW career overall.
+On 10 March, the group became officially known as "The Outcasts".
+On the July 5 episode of Dynamite, Soho competed in the Owen Hart Foundation Women's Tournament, defeating Britt Baker in the quarterfinals of the tournament before losing to Willow Nightingale in the finals.
+Following this, Soho began an onscreen romance with Angelo Parker, much to the chagrin of Saraya.
+After weeks of flirting, Saraya used Harley Cameron to drive a wedge between the two.
+The storyline came to an abrupt end due to Soho's legitimate pregnancy.